AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal
 export class ResponseHandler {
     constructor(clientId: string, cacheStorage: CacheManager, cryptoObj: ICrypto, logger: Logger, serializableCache: ISerializableTokenCache | null, persistencePlugin: ICachePlugin | null, performanceClient?: IPerformanceClient);
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@AuthenticationResult" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@CacheRecord" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@IdToken" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static generateAuthenticationResult(cryptoObj: ICrypto, authority: Authority, cacheRecord: CacheRecord, fromTokenCache: boolean, request: BaseAuthRequest, idTokenClaims?: TokenClaims, requestState?: RequestStateObject, serverTokenResponse?: ServerAuthorizationTokenResponse, requestId?: string): Promise<AuthenticationResult>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static generateAuthenticationResult(cryptoObj: ICrypto, authority: Authority, cacheRecord: CacheRecord, fromTokenCache: boolean, request: BaseAuthRequest, idTokenClaims?: TokenClaims, requestState?: RequestStateObject, serverTokenResponse?: ServerAuthorizationTokenResponse, requestId?: string): Promise<AuthenticationResult>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    handleServerTokenResponse(serverTokenResponse: ServerAuthorizationTokenResponse, authority: Authority, reqTimestamp: number, request: BaseAuthRequest, authCodePayload?: AuthorizationCodePayload, userAssertionHash?: string, handlingRefreshTokenResponse?: boolean, forceCacheRefreshTokenResponse?: boolean, serverRequestId?: string): Promise<AuthenticationResult>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen handleServerTokenResponse(serverTokenResponse: ServerAuthorizationTokenResponse, authority: Authority, reqTimestamp: number, request: BaseAuthRequest, authCodePayload?: AuthorizationCodePayload, userAssertionHash?: string, handlingRefreshTokenResponse?: boolean, forceCacheRefreshTokenResponse?: boolean, serverRequestId?: string): Promise<AuthenticationResult>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    validateServerAuthorizationCodeResponse(serverResponse: ServerAuthorizationCodeResponse, requestState: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen validateServerAuthorizationCodeResponse(serverResponse: ServerAuthorizationCodeResponse, requestState: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    validateTokenResponse(serverResponse: ServerAuthorizationTokenResponse, refreshAccessToken?: boolean): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen validateTokenResponse(serverResponse: ServerAuthorizationTokenResponse, refreshAccessToken?: boolean): void;
 }

+// Warning: (ae-missing-release-tag) "ResponseMode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ResponseMode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const ResponseMode: {
     readonly FORM_POST: "form_post";